The term imaging can both denote certain methods and applications which involve such matters.

 - A microscope can image tiny objects to the human eye or into a microscope camera.

-- For small magnifications, loupes are often sufficient.
+- For small magnifications, loupes and magnifying glasses are often sufficient.

 - Various kinds of telescopes, including binoculars and monoculars, can be used for viewing distant objects.